 Located 1,360 kilometres north of Brisbane, The Port of Townsville is a world-class gateway for trade and investment.

-The 2015 Annual Seagrass Survey results for Townsville showed:
+The 2017 Annual Seagrass Survey results for Townsville and Cleveland Bay showed:

 The Port of Townsville is considered a Water Service Provider under Queensland legislation and is required to have a Drinking Water Quality Management Plan (DWQMP) in place to manage water quality within its distribution scheme.

 The current DWQMP (October 2018) was approved by the Department of Natural Resources, Mines and Energy on the 10th December 2018.
 The latest annual reports for drinking water quality is also available below.